ENTROPIE1/TRACKER-TOTAL/docs/README.md

 ledger bookkeeping triggers.
 On first `/start` the bot stores the user,

 grants 100 bonus credits and asks to select a language.
 The `/profile` command shows the stored balance and language.
+A language can be changed at any time from the profile screen using the *Change language* button.

 ## Setup
 1. Copy `.env.example` to `.env` and fill in your keys.